 These benefits are known as retained benefits.

-The settlor can choose to have the retained (critical illness) benefits treated as gifted benefits when the trust is set up, but in so doing they give up all rights of access to these benefits in the future.
+The settlor can choose to have the retained (critical illness) benefits treated as gifted benefits when the trust is set up, but in doing so, they give up all rights of access to these benefits in the future.

 For example, if you put a life protection policy into trust, and you want to increase the cover later on, this can only be done with agreement from the trustees.

 It depends on whether your gift is exempt or not.

 Premiums you pay for a life and critical illness insurance plan held in trust will usually be exempt, because the premiums are paid from your normal income.

 Exempt gifts aren’t subject to inheritance tax (IHT).